SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-the-puppet-who-has-cut-his-strings.markdown

 ## <font color="#ffc000">And the biggest thanks to</font>

-&nbsp;[Doug Rathbone](http://www.diaryofaninja.com/), without whom this would not have been possible (because I thought it was not and stopped looking)
+ [Doug Rathbone](http://www.diaryofaninja.com/), without whom this would not have been possible (because I thought it was not and stopped looking)

 [http://www.diaryofaninja.com/blog/2011/04/03/windows-phone-7-live-tile-schedules-ndash-executing-instant-live-tile-updates](http://www.diaryofaninja.com/blog/2011/04/03/windows-phone-7-live-tile-schedules-ndash-executing-instant-live-tile-updates)